Invoices that are paid late are frustrating for both small and large businesses as they hurt cash flow and prevent the smooth flow of business.

 Even if you use the best accounting software, you can still have difficulties filing your taxes if you cannot track invoices.

-Numbering invoices sequentially can help with this as you can easily tell the number of invoices you have sent within the tax year.
+Numbering invoices sequentially, starting from the first invoice, help as you can easily tell the number of invoices you have sent within the tax year.
 It will be easy to know how much you have earned so you can calculate the tax you owe quickly.

 Tracking pending payments is a breeze with invoice numbers

-Whether you are using sequential invoice numbers or any other invoice numbering system, it will be easier to tell which invoices are yet to get paid.
+Whether you are using sequential invoice numbers or any other invoice numbering system, it will be easier to track payments via the invoice numbers.

-With invoice numbering, tracking your payments is as easy as marking specific invoice numbers as paid and others as unpaid.
+With invoice numbering, you can track payments by marking specific invoice numbers as paid and others as unpaid.
 This way, it becomes easier to follow up on pending invoices to ensure faster payment.